optionalg/Terminator/README.md

 - Read <a href="https://github.com/G00Dway/Terminator/wiki/Installation">Installation</a> For How To Install Terminator!
 # Disclaimer!
 * We Are NOT Responsible For You Actions With This Program!
 Please Use Terminator At Your OWN Risk!
-# Bugs?
+# Bugs, Errors
-- Saw a Bug?
+- Saw a Bug, Error?
 Report It At: <a href="https://github.com/G00Dway/Terminator/issues">Issues Page</a>